erxes/erxes/docs/docs/administrator/creating-first-user.md

 title: Creating first user
 ---

-Through these steps you can create a user to start using the system.
+The following steps are required prior using the system.

 ## Create admin user